|

 #9

-Sadiq is the best tight end in this
+Sadiq may be best tight end in this

-coming NFL Draft according to the media experts.
-We think Eli
+draft class according to the media experts.
+We think Eli Stowers

 |